top of page

 Our Mission

-Vegans Support the Farmers is an Animal Rising project backing farmer-led demands to transform our broken food system, along with fundraising to support the mental health of farmers suffering due to it.
+Vegans Support the Farmers is an Animal Rising project backing farmer-led demands to transform our broken food system, and we are also fundraising to improve the mental health of farmers.

-Our goal is to create allyship between vegans and farmers, shift the way in which the media pits vegans against farmers, and make progress towards solutions to fix our food and farming systems together.
+Our aim is to create allyship between vegans and farmers, to shift the way in which the media pits vegans against farmers, and to make progress towards solutions to fix our food and farming systems together.

 Our Goals